Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke— only to discover it was ‘that one obscure component’

 |--------------------------------------|

 When this big integration test fails, it’s often hard to determine which component is broken.
-What should we do as professional programmers?
-Write a unit tests untill we will reduce the scope and find broken component!
+What should we do?
+Write unit tests until we reduce the scope and find the broken component!
 Since we’re writing these tests, the total number of tests keeps increasing.

 Whenever we run the full build, we have to wait for every test to complete.
-At that point, I only want to run the integration tests first—and if they pass, skip the rest, since everything “just works.”
+At that point, I only want to run the integration tests first— and if they pass, skip the rest, since everything “just works.”
 But what happens when one of these integration tests fails?
 As I said before, we need to determine which component let us down.
-With a large suite of unit tests, it becomes much easier: we can identify the failing component by seeing which unit test fails.
+With a large suite of unit tests, it becomes much easier: we can identify the failing component by seeing which unit test fails— provided those unit tests cover the components the integration test exercises.
 With this approach we retain both the reliability of integration tests and the localization of unit tests, but at the cost of build time.

 +------------+-------------+---------------+